ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 See the [guide][custom-plugins] for how to create custom plugins.

+Ceedling includes a number of built-in plugins.
+See the collection in [plugins/][ceedling-plugins].
+Each subdirectory includes a README that documents the capabilities and configuration options.

-Many Ceedling users find that the handy-dandy [Command Hooks plugin][command-hooks-plugin] is often enough to meet their needs.
+Many users find that the handy-dandy [Command Hooks plugin][command-hooks-plugin] is often enough to meet their needs.
 This plugin allows you to connect your own scripts and tools to Ceedling build steps.

 [custom-plugins]: CeedlingCustomPlugins.md
+[ceedling-plugins]: plugins/
 [command-hooks-plugin]: plugins/command_hooks/README.md

 * `:load_paths`:

-  Base paths to search for plugin subdirectories or extra Ruby functionality
+  Base paths to search for plugin subdirectories or extra Ruby functionality.

   **Default**: `[]` (empty)

 * `:enabled`:

-  List of plugins to be used - a plugin's name is identical to the subdirectory that contains it (and the name of certain files within that subdirectory)
+  List of plugins to be used - a plugin's name is identical to the subdirectory that contains it.

   **Default**: `[]` (empty)